Sh4lps/Sh4lps.github.io/_tabs/about.md

 ![about](/assets/aboutme.jpg)

 Hi!
-I'm Sh4lps.
+I'm Shl3pS.

-I'm passionate about reverse engineering and web exploitation.
-I created this site to share my knowledge and, at the same time, force myself to write in a way that's not just for me — I want anyone who lands on this blog to be able to understand everything.

-I'll be uploading content like CTF writeups, reverse engineering crackmes (from the most basic to the most advanced), and in that way, building a profile where **practice predominates**.

-I'll also include research on topics I find fascinating.
-Right now I don't have anything defined, but along the way, I'll be coming up with ideas to keep improving my mindset in this vast world of cybersecurity and Red Team.

-I want to emphasize that I'm not an expert in this, but I'll be improving along the way.
+I’m passionate about web exploitation, reverse engineering, and cybersecurity.
+I created this blog to share what I learn through CTF write-ups, crackmes, research, and experiments.

+I don’t consider myself an expert; I’m simply learning and documenting the process.
+The goal is to improve with every challenge while sharing my discoveries along the way.